gching/wit_ruby/README.md

     $ session = client.session

-As of 0.0.1, only sending a message is available.
+As of 0.0.2, only sending a message, getting message information and intent specific calls are implemented.

+## Message

+To send a specific message, use the saved session to send a given string as a parameter.

     $ results = session.send_message("Your Message")

+To get a specific messages information from the wit.ai, pass in the message's ID and use the method below.

+    $ results = session.get_message("Message ID")

+## Intent

+To get a list of intents in the specific instance over at wit.ai.

+    $ ## Array of all intents used.
+    $ results = session.get_intents

+To get a specific intent information, pass in it's ID or name.

+    $ ## Specific intent information.
+    $ results = session.get_intents("Intent ID or Name")

+## Result

-This return a result class that allows for you to easily access the results of the API call.
+Every method returns a class wrapper corresponding specifically to that result.
+The superclass that is inherited (Wit::REST::Result) allows for you to easily access the results of the API call.
 The results is converted to a hash and is saved in this result class.
 You can call methods on it and if it matches the result's hash, it will return it's value.
 For example,

-    $ ## results.hash = {"a" => "a"}
+    $ ## results.hash = {"a" => "b"}
     $ results.a
-    $  => "a"
+    $  => "b"

 ## Contributing